ACM40960/project-22205799/README.md

 ### How to use

-1. Run the CNN_APP.R script, make sure it is in the same directory as the 'data' and 'model' folders before running.
+1. Run the CNN_APP.R script, make sure it is in the same directory as the 'data' and 'model' folders before running

-2. Proceed as shown below.
+2. Proceed as shown below

 Note that you can only choose one image at a time, either from 'data/test' folder or from the internet.